• About

 add the flan mixture on top of the caramel lined cake pan.

-Add the eggs, sugar, milk, condensed milk, and vanilla extract in a blender.
+Add the eggs, sugar, milk, condensed milk, and vanilla extract to a blender.
 Blend on low (this reduces the amount of air bubbles).
 Pour the milk mixture into the caramel-coated cake pan (or flan pan).
 Tap the mixture on the counter to remove the air bubbles.

 creme caramel covered with foil.